-Complete Blood Count (CBC): This is used to analyze cats bloodwork to assess features of the blood, including red and white cell count, immunity status, and the measure of hemoglobin, which is the actual substance in red blood cells that carries oxygen.
+Complete Blood Count (CBC): This is used to analyze a felines bloodwork.
+This helps assess features of the blood that include red and white cell count, immunity status, and the measure of hemoglobin. which is the substance in red blood cells that carries oxygen through the body.
 This will also examine hydration status, anemia, infection, blood clotting ability and immune system response.
-A CBC is essential for cats that have symptoms like fever, vomiting, diarrhea, weakness, pale gums or loss of appetite.
+A CBC is essential for felines that have symptoms such as, fever, vomiting, diarrhea, weakness, pale gums or loss of appetite.
 A CBC can also detect bleeding disorders or other unseen abnormalities as part of a pre-surgery risk assessment.

-Blood Serum Chemistry: This is used to analyze cat bloodwork to evaluate organ function, electrolyte status, hormone levels and more.
+Blood Serum Chemistry: This test is used to analyze a felines bloodwork to evaluate organ function, electrolyte status, hormone levels and more.
 These tests are important in evaluating the health of all cats especially as they get older, cats with signs of vomiting, diarrhea or toxin exposure, as well as cats receiving long-term medications and general health before anesthesia.

 Understanding Your Cat's Bloodwork

 Albumin (ALB): This is a serum protein that helps evaluate hydration, hemorrhage and intestinal, liver and kidney disease.

 Alkaline phosphatase (ALKP): Elevations in this test may indicate liver damage, Cushing’s disease or active bone growth in a young felines.

 Alanine aminotransferase (ALT): This test may determine active liver damage, but does not indicate the cause.